About me

 What I bring

-Order and judgement: I clarify responsibilities, priorities and decision points so the team knows what to adjust, when and why.
+Governance and oversight: I clarify responsibilities, priorities and decision points so teams know what to act on, when and why.

 Experience

-I’ve led large-scale transformation programmes in public and private sectors, from national infrastructure and environmental transitions and cross-border economic development initiatives.
+I've led large-scale transformation programmes in public and private sectors, across national infrastructure, sustainability, environmental transitions and international trade; working with multiple actors, across institutions and borders.

-Earlier in my career, I worked in research and consulting, focused on digital transformation, economic development and connecting local systems with global dynamics.
+Earlier in my career, I worked in research and consulting, focused on economic development, digital transformation and connecting local systems with global dynamics, in the UK and Latin America.

 How I collaborate